 Magnets are known for their ability to do two things – repel and attract.
-Which they do, at any particular time, is dependent on which ends are facing each other.
-Remember the old saying “opposites attract?”
-Well, when magnets in different, but juxtaposed, areas of the digestive tract (typically the intestines) get close enough, they tightly bond to each other.
+What they do at any particular time depends on which ends are facing each other.
+Remember the old saying, “opposites attract?”
+Well, when magnets in different but juxtaposed areas of the digestive tract (typically the intestines) get close enough, they tightly bond to each other.
 In doing so, they crush and interfere with the blood supply to the tissues caught between them.

 This causes pain and an (understandable) change in a dog’s appetite and behavior.
 Eventually, if the problem isn’t detected and dealt with in time, this crushing will lead to death of these (intestinal) tissues and a resulting spillage of intestinal contents into a dog’s abdomen – a condition known as “bowel perforation” and “(septic) peritonitis.”